 SENDCO’s should be focusing on:

 The SENDCO role is of great importance to your setting and, as with any of your staff members, hiring the right person for the role is critical.
 So, what to look for when hiring a SENDCO?

 The person should be:

-Your SENCO and key worker should work in partnership with the parents or carers and understand the importance of building strong communication strategies with them.
-Parents or carers not only play an integral role in identifying their child’s SEN, but it’s also vital that they are kept totally up-to-date on their child’s journey at your nursery.
+The setting's SENDCO and the child with SEND's key worker should work in partnership with the parents or carers.
+It's key that all parties understand the importance of building strong communication strategies in the best interests of the child.
+Parents or carers not only play an integral role in identifying their child’s SEND, but it’s also vital that they are kept totally up-to-date on their child’s journey at your nursery.

 Their views should inform the action taken by you – they need to have trust in you as a setting to know what is best for their child.
 Therefore achieving a trustworthy, respected relationship is going to benefit everybody involved!